Who We Are

 The organization was established as a result of our commitment to the rehabilitation sector and interest in providing personalized, effective, accountable and focused service.

-We are committed to service excellence and have over 75 years combined experience in the delivery of community based services.
+We are committed to service excellence, our senior leadership team have over 75 years combined experience in the delivery of community-based services.

-Are recognized and highly regarded in both the children and adult service sectors.
-Our managers have at a minimum 25 years of experience.
-They are experienced clinical managers and field practitioners with specific expertise in the delivery of community and home based assessment and services with a focus on life skill development and behaviour programming, individual, family and sibling support.
+James is recognized and highly regarded in the rehabilitation service sector.
+James has over 30 years of experience working with people with unique and complex needs.
+James along with his team of Program Coordinators have specific expertise in the delivery of community and home based services with a focus on life skill development, behaviour programming, individual, family and sibling support.

 As complete practitioners they have developed the capacity to think strategically about the management of resource obstacles and opportunities adopting flexible, creative, innovative practical and effective solutions to meet complex needs.

-As experienced managers and practioners they provide overall organizational leadership and work directly with the staff team to ensure that Elements Support Services exceed customer and client expectations.
+As experienced managers and practitioners they provide overall organizational leadership and work directly with the staff team to ensure that Elements Support Services exceed customer and client expectations.

 What Makes Us Unique:

-- Our Clinical Program Managers ensure that services remain focused and effective
+- Our Program Coordinators ensure that services remain focused and effective

 - We report on outcomes, connecting the work we do with our client’s progress